yubowenok/visflow/docs/src/get-started/README.md

 # Get Started

 ::: tip VisFlow Demo
-You may try out VisFlow by without creating an account.
+You may try out VisFlow using the online demo.
-VisFlow works under the demo mode without login.
+No login is required to use the demo.
 You may complete all the steps below under the demo mode.
 :::